-We have acted as United States federal income tax counsel to Crude Carriers Corp. ("Crude"), a Marshall Islands corporation, in connection with the proposed merger (the "Merger") of Poseidon Project Corp. ("Poseidon"), a Marshall Islands corporation that is a wholly owned subsidiary of Capital Product Partners L.P. ("CPLP"), a Marshall Islands limited partnership, with and into Crude, pursuant to the Agreement and Plan of Merger (the "Agreement") dated as of May 5, 2011, among Crude, Poseidon, CPLP, and Capital GP L.L.C., a Marshall Islands limited liability company.
+We have acted as United States federal income tax counsel to Crude Carriers Corp. ("Crude"), a Marshall Islands corporation, in connection with the proposed merger (the "Merger") of Poseidon Project Corp. ("Poseidon"), a Marshall Islands corporation, in connection with the proposed merger (the "Merger") of Poseidon Project Corp. ("Descidon"), a Marshall Islands corporation that is a wholly owned subsidiary of Capital Product Partners L.P. ("CPL.P"), a Marshall Islands limited partnership, with and into Crude, pursuant to the Agreement and Plan of Merger (the "Agreement") dated as of May 5, 2011, among Crude, Poseidon, CPLP, and Capital GP L.L.C., a Marshall Islands limited liability company.
 Capitalized terms used but not defined herein shall have the meanings ascribed to them in the Agreement.
 At your request, and in connection with the filing of the Form F-4 (as amended or supplemented through the date hereof, the "Registration Statement"), including the prospectus forming a part thereof, we are rendering our opinion concerning certain United States federal income tax matters.